Eyeglasses and Contact Lenses

 O.D.
 Oculus dextrous simply refers to the right eye (sometimes the abbreviation RE is used).

 O.S.
 Oculus sinister refers to the left eye (sometimes the abbreviation LE is used).

 In addition, the eyeglass prescription may also contain the following measurements:

 Sphere.
 This number measurement reflects how much nearsightedness or farsightedness.

 Cylinder.
 This number measurement refers to the amount of astigmatism (an irregularly shaped cornea which causes blurring) in the eye.

 Axis.
 This number measurement describes the direction of the astigmatism in degrees.

-Bifocal is additional power in the lens and has an additional measurement listed on the prescription as "add" to indicate the strength of the lens.
+Bifocal is additional power in the lens.
+It has an additional measurement listed on the prescription as "add" to show the strength of the lens.